abriljordan/ga_blog/docs/extending-productivity/manage_users.md

 #### Add a user
 In the left pane of the Dashboard window, click Admin Console.
 If you do not see Admin Console, you may not have the right admin permissions; please contact your tech admin.
 1. Click Permissions > User.
-2. Click the `Create User` button.
-This will bring up the `Create user window`.
+2. Click the Create User button.
-3. Fill in required fields indicated with red asterisks.
-Address name, email and role.
+3. Enter the required information.
-4. In the `Role` field, click on the `Disclosure drop-down arrow` and you will see a list of roles.
-Choose a type of role.
+      * The user's name, email and role.
-    * Tech Admin: A tech administrator can add and mange other users and change settings.
+      * The email address must be valid.
-    * Standard: Standard users are set up by a tech administrator.
+      * Select the user roles.
+User roles determine which sections a user has access to and which tasks they can perform.
-5. Once you're done, click `Create`.
+5. Click Create.

 #### Add multiple users
 In the left pane of the Dashboard window, click Admin Console.
 If you do not see Admin Console, you may not have the right admin permissions; please contact your tech admin.